MLdog/nayesdog/README.md

 * replace shelves for cross-compatibility (?)
 * being able to enter feed names that contain spaces!
 * Move "toggle images" function to config.py instead of having button?
+* Should we remove deleted article also from WordCount dict?